Photorefractive Keratectomy (PRK)

 Immediately after surgery, you will need to have someone drive you home, since you will be unable to see clearly.
 In addition to the soft contact lens bandage, you may need to wear an eye patch or protective sunglasses to avoid excessive light exposure.
 Once home, it is best to either take a nap or rest your eyes in some way (reading or watching television is not recommended).
 You can shower the day after surgery, but a special eye shield might need to be used to ensure soap, shampoo, or other products do not get in your eyes.
 Makeup, hair spray, facial moisturizers, hair dye, and other products typically used near the eye should be avoided for at least a week after surgery.

 Throughout recovery, it is also best to avoid hot tubs, swimming, gardening, dusting, or any other activity (other than showering) that may put you at risk of getting chemicals, particles, or water in your eye.
-Dr. Stafeeva also recommends wearing sunglasses whenever you are outdoors during the day, especially during the first year after surgery.
+Dr. Kaufman and Dr. Stafeeva also recommend wearing sunglasses whenever you are outdoors during the day, especially during the first year after surgery.
 Following recovery from PRK, some patients also find it helpful to wear anti-glare glasses at work, if they spend extended amounts of time in front of a computer screen.

 Is this procedure covered by insurance?